Such a transfer is hard to imagine nowadays, but when Lorenzo Amoruso swapped Fiorentina for Rangers in 1997, he did so purely for sporting reasons.

 • • • •

-However, it’s the relationships Amoruso built with fans and team-mates that he remembers most fondly 20 years on.
+However, it’s the relationships Amoruso built with fans and team-mates that he remembers most fondly all these years later.

 “I always says that we are very lucky as footballers because we had a job which was our childhood dream.
 That’s why also signing some autographs for the little fans was something wonderful.
 The idea that I could give some happiness to them with just a signature was unbelievable for me.